 What is WAF?

-A web application firewall, or WAF, is a security measure which defines rule sets in order to help protect a web application from attack.
+A web application firewall, or WAF, is a security measure that defines rule sets in order to help protect a web application from attack.
 The WAF monitors, filters, and blocks unwanted HTTP traffic that is going to and from the web application.
-Commonly, a WAF is used to protect against attacks such as cross-site scripting and SQL injection, however can also be used to protect against illegal resource access, session highjacking, etc.
+Commonly, a WAF is used to protect against attacks such as cross-site scripting and SQL injection, however, can also be used to protect against illegal resource access, session highjacking, etc.

 How does it work?